 Skip to content

-Accessing data in S3 with Spark
+Accessing data in S3 with Apache Spark

 In this guide we walk through the process of configuring an Apache Spark session to work with data files stored in Amazon S3 and version history in a local Nessie Server.